Chinese (CHIN)

 CHIN 1516 Contemporary China in Literature and Films (4 Credits)

 This course investigates, through critically examining the representative literary and filmic texts produced by Chinese as well as foreign writers and filmmakers, the many complicated aspects of some much-talked about issues.
 This includes the diminishing rural life and landscape, urbanization, migration/dislocation, the changing roles of women, social equality, as well as the balancing act of preserving tradition, the environment, and economic development.
 The in-depth examination and diverse approaches this course applies enables students to gain greater understanding of not only the challenges that contemporary China has raised, but also the complexities of the increasingly globalized world in which we are living.
-Cross listed with ASIA 1516.
 This course counts toward the Analytical Inquiry: Society and Culture requirement.

 CHIN 1616 Asian Ecocinema and Ecoliterature (4 Credits)